-We use badge scanning technology at our events for security reasons and to help improve your experience and network effectively with our delegates and exhibitors.
+We use badge scanning technology at our live events for security reasons and to help improve your experience and network effectively with our delegates and exhibitors.

-Everyone attending our events requires an official, printed badge.
+Everyone attending our live events requires an official, printed badge.
 The information displayed will be provided by you during registration – either online or on site.

 You’ll need to allow us to scan your badge to gain entry on to the show floor and other restricted areas.